rafaelpcarneiro/loss_network/README.md

 perform the perfect simulation for the Loss Network Point Process.

-The file *persistent_homology_perfect_simulatio.py* implemets an exemple on how to use the class described above and calculates its persistent homology, obtained from an invariant measure calculated on an interval $I=[a, b] \subseteq \mathbb{R}$.
+The file *persistent_homology_perfect_simulatio.py* implemets an exemple on how to use the class described above and it calculates its persistent homology, obtained from an invariant measure calculated on an interval $I=[a, b] \subseteq \mathbb{R}$.